 - You’ll also see an open text field titled ‘More information about gender’, this is an optional field where you can type in any additional requirements you may have e.g. genderfluid.

 Please note that all selections you make and information added to the 'More information about gender' field will appear on your published breakdown so please double-check these are correct before publishing.

 Finding Performers - Gender

-We’ve improved our search and filtering capabilities (currently still in beta*) so you can easily find non-binary and transgender performers, helping you cast a more diverse range of talent in your projects.
+Our search and filtering capabilities enable you to easily find non-binary and transgender performers, helping you cast a more diverse range of talent in your projects.

 When doing a search, you’ll see a Gender filter so you can easily discover talent who have identified themselves using the available gender options, which include: